kyverno/chainsaw/website/docs/collectors/get.md

       - try:
         # ...
         catch:
-        - events:
+        - get:
+            resource: pods
-            name: my-event
+            name: my-pod
         # ...
         finally:
-        - events:
+        - get:
+            resource: pods
-            name: my-event
+            name: my-pod
         # ...
     ```

-If a `namespace` is specified, Chainsaw will retrieve the specified event in the specified namespace.
+If a `namespace` is specified, Chainsaw will retrieve the specified resource in the specified namespace.

-!!! example "Collect event in a specific namespace"
+!!! example "Collect pod in a specific namespace"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1